fpga-open-speech-tools/docs/getting_started/getting_started_project_creation.md

 8. Add a `Data Type conversion` block for each user defined register
 9. Set the output data type of the conversion blocks to `mp.register{x}.dataType` where `x` is the corresponding register

+## Deploying the build
+1. Change to the `simulink_models/config` directory and run `pathSetup.m`
+2. Change to the project directory
+3. Set the Simulation type to `Normal` and run the Simulink model
+4. Once the Simulation is complete, click the green `Generate VHDL` button in the top level of the Simulink model
+5. Follow the [DE10 setup guide](getting_started_audio_mini.md) to setup the Audio Mini
+6. Follow the steps in [this](getting_started_frost_edge_s3.md) guide to upload the project files to S3 and test the project

 ## Model Referencing
 *Coming Soon*